 Reference: 4.1.1 - 4.1.2 - Wastewater Quality & Environment Index Measures, 4.2.1 - 4.2.3 - Customer Service Index Measures, 4.3-1 - 4.3.3 - System Reliability & Optimization Index Measures, and 4.4.1 - 4.4.4 - Safety Index Measures Current: Calculation of measure results are combined with assessment of measure results relative to measure benchmarks.
 Proposed: Only the results for a measure are calculated.
 Additional information for assessment of the result is provided which includes the performance standard (previously referred to as a benchmark) as well as the significance of the standard (minimum or maximum) but the assessment is not calculated here.
 Rationale: For each measure, only the result is calculated which is then used for assessment in the Index section.
 The performance standard defines what is expected.
 Change of the term 'benchmark' to the term 'performance standard' was made as benchmark implies aspirational performance which can result in increased costs diversion of resources with no cost-effective gains.
 The standard is the expectation for performance.
-Rationale: assessment in the Index section.
-The performance standard defines what is expected.
-Change of the term 'benchmark' to the term 'performance standard' was made as benchmark implies aspirational performance which can result in increased costs diversion of resources with no cost-effective gains.
-The

 Reference: 4.1.1 Wastewater Effluent Limit Performance Measure - Wastewater Quality Wastewater Quality & Environmental Incidents Index Current: 4.1.1 WELPI Factor - <= 26.0 YTD Proposed: 4.1.1 Wastewater Effluent Limit Performance Measure - 26.0% (maximum, annually) Rationale: EWS proposes to change the name to Wastewater Effluent Limit Performance (WELP) as well as adding exception events.
 WELP more clearly aligns with the measure which intended to demonstrate the overall effectiveness of the wastewater treatment processes.
 The Standard will remain at 26.0% (maximum) which is above the 10-year average.
 Exception events have been added which may be considered during specified process shutdown events which may impact WELP but would not violate the Approval to Operate.
 Exception events identified include: (i) capital work on secondary treatment trains of the UV disinfection system; (ii) completion of corrective actions to address process upsets; or (iii) accommodation of regulatory agency requests.
 Reference: 4.1.2 Environment Incidents Performance Measure - Environmental Index Current: 4.1.2 - Environmental Incident Factor - <=5 YTD Proposed: 4.1.2 - Environmental Incidents Performance Measure - 5 (maximum, annually) Rationale: EWS is proposing to maintain the standard at 5 (maximum, annually) which is the 10-year average.

-Reference: 4.2.1 H 2 S - 1 Hour Exceedance Performance Measure - Customer Service Index Current: 4.2.1 H 2 S - 1 Hour Exceedance Factor - <=4 YTD Proposed: 4.2.1 $H_2S - 1$ Hour Exceedance Performance Measure - 4.0 (maximum, annually) Rationale: EWS is proposing to maintain the Standard at 4.0 (maximum) which is consistent with the 10-year average.

-Reference: 4.2.2 H 2 S - 24 Hour Exceedance Performance Measure - Customer Service Index Current: 4.2.2 H 2 S - 24 Hour Exceedance Factor <=1.0 YTD Proposed: 4.2.2 H_2S - 24 Hour Exceedance Performance Measure - 1.0 (maximum, annually) Rationale: EWS is proposing to maintain the standard at 1.0 (maximum, annually) which is consistent with the 10-year average.

-Reference: 4.2.3 Scrubber Uptime Performance Measure - Customer Service Index Current: 4.2.3 Scrubber Uptime Factor - 96.0% (maximum, annually) Proposed: 4.2.3 Scrubber Uptime Performance Measure - 96.0% (maximum, annually)
+Reference: 4.2.1 H 2 S - 1 Hour Exceedance Performance Measure - Customer Service Index Current: 4.2.1 H 2 S - 1 Hour Exceedance Factor - <=4 YTD Proposed: 4.2.1 H 2 S - 1 Hour Exceedance Performance Measure - 4.0 (maximum, annually) Rationale: EWS is proposing to maintain the Standard at 4.0 (maximum) which is consistent with the 10-year average.
+Reference: 4.2.2 H 2 S - 24 Hour Exceedance Performance Measure - Customer Service Index Current: 4.2.2 H 2 S - 24 Hour Exceedance Factor <=1.0 YTD Proposed: 4.2.2 H 2 S - 24 Hour Exceedance Performance Measure - 1.0 (maximum, annually) Rationale: EWS is proposing to maintain the standard at 1.0 (maximum, annually) which is consistent with the 10-year average.
+Deference 4.2.2 Carubbar Untima Darfarmanas Massura.
+Customar Cardas Index Reference: Current: 4.2.3 Scrubber Uptime Performance Measure - Customer Service Index 4.2.3 Scrubber Uptime Factor - 96.0% (maximum, annually) our ont.
+4.2.3 Scrubber Optime ractor 70.0% (maximum, annually) Proposed: 4.2.3 Scrubber Uptime Performance Measure - 96.0% (maximum, annually)